doolinius/ulab/doc/lab.md

 **submit**
 : submit the lab for grading.
 You can submit a lab without completing all of the steps or capturing all regular flags.
 Your score report will be printed to the screen, along with a unique **submission code** that you will submit to Brightspace to verify that you have completed the lab.

+**restart**

+: restart the current lab before submitting.
+This will erase your current progress and start the lab from scratch.
+You must have a lab in progress to use 'restart'.
+You must also be in your home directory to run this command, so that it can properly remove any lab data files.

 **score** <*flag-number*>
 : review the score and results of a submitted lab.
-This will display the number of completed steps, captured flags and bonus flags and total score.
+This will display the number of completed steps, captured flags and bonus flags, questions and total score.
+It will also display the submission code.

 # EXAMPLES
 **lab start 5-2**